dragonflydb/documentation/docs/managing-dragonfly/scripting.md

 ```

 To allow accessing any keys, including undeclared, the flag `allow-undeclared-keys` should be used.
 This option is disabled by default because unpredictability, atomicity and multithreading don't mix well.
-If enabled, Dragonlfy has to stop all other operations when the script is running.
+If enabled, Dragonfly has to stop all other operations when the script is running.

 ### Disabling atomicity